 Most of the time I just dump my marinade into a ziplock bag or a large glass dish.
 If you can use a bag, you don’t have to worry about flipping it so both sides get

 Tomatillo Salsa Verde

-I have one last surprise for you….salsa!
-So you can’t use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding trigger foods.
+I have one last surprise for you….salsa verde!
+So if you’re on a migraine elimination diet you can’t use onions or lime juice, but I find that roasted tomatillos are the perfect way to get that citrus flavor without adding potential trigger foods.
 They are those greenish looking ones with the funky, paper skin you always pass by in the grocery store.